rng-guy/NFSMWBartender/README.txt

 ── ■ │ 3 - WHAT MODS ARE (IN)COMPATIBLE WITH BARTENDER? │ ■ ───────────────────────────────────────

-Bartender should be FULLY COMPATIBLE with all VltEd and Binary mods.
-Other .asi mods without pursuit features should also be compatible unless they are listed below.

-Some popular .asi mods REQUIRE (RE)CONFIGURATION to be compatible with Bartender:
+Almost all VLTED AND BINARY MODS should be fully compatible with all Bartender configurations.
+However, Bartender's "Advanced" feature set replaces some "pursuitlevels" VltEd parameters:
+ • the "cops" array,
+ • "HeliFuelTime",
+ • "TimeBetweenHeliActive", and
+ • "SearchModeHeliSpawnChance".

+Most non-pursuit .ASI MODS should be fully compatible with all Bartender configurations.
+However, some pursuit-related .asi mods require manual (re)configuration for compatibility:
  • In "NFSMW ExtraOptions" by ExOptsTeam, disable the "HeatLevelOverride" feature.
  • In "NFSMW Unlimiter" by nlgxzef, disable the "EnableCopDestroyedStringHook" feature.
  • In "NFSMW LimitAdjuster" by Zolika1351, disable every cop-related feature under "[Options]".